Smart Freeway - Kwinana Northbound

 Video: Smart Freeway Kwinana Northbound

-To facilitate the next stage of construction activity, the following sections of shared path along Kwinana Freeway will be temporarily closed:
+To facilitate construction activity, the following sections of shared path along Kwinana Freeway will be temporarily closed for the safety of cyclists, pedestrians, road users and our workforce:

-Between Cale Street Footbridge and Hardy Street Footbridge from 18 February until mid-August with detours in place via Melville Parade.
+Between Cale Street Footbridge and Hardy Street Footbridge until mid-August with detours via Melville Parade.

-The closure will extend north to the Narrows Bridge from April to July with detours in place via Melville Parade and Mill Point Road.
+From mid-June, the closure will extend north to the Narrows Bridge with detours via Melville Parade and Mill Point Road.

 Please note these dates are subject to change.